okeeffed/cheat-sheets/GraphQL/GraphQL.md

 If we go down to request payload on the `Headers` tab, we can see the payload that we make.
 We can notice that even the query itself is the same as what we write in Graphiql.

 The idea of having a front end app with a client is to do basically the same exact thing as we are currently seeing in the Graphiql client.
 The client itself should be that bonding layer.

+With clients, there are basically three main ones we will discuss. `Lokka` being the simplest, `Apollo` built by the guys at Meteor JS - good balance between features and complexity. `Relay` is by far the most complex.